TeamCOMPAS/COMPAS/docs/docker.md

 You can realistically expect the latest COMPAS docker image to be available 5 - 10 minutes after pushing/merging.

 The Github Actions configuration is in `/.github/workflows/dockerhub-ci.yml`.

+Atlassian has a [good writeup](https://www.atlassian.com/continuous-delivery/principles/continuous-integration-vs-delivery-vs-deployment) about what CI/CD is.

 ---